 With a rough outline of the ingredients, I started playing with the proportions of jalapeños, chipotle peppers, adobo sauce and onions to see what I preferred, and to tone it down a bit when needed.
 I’m reminded that some prefer a mild red salsa over a fiery chipotle hot salsa recipe.

-What Ingredients are in Mexican Chipotle Salsa?
+Ingredients for Mexican Chipotle Salsa

 - Canned fire roasted tomatoes